How Does Google Hummingbird Work?

 Google gave a few examples of how Hummingbird impacted search.
 For example, if you searched for “pay your bills through citizens bank and trust bank” before the update, your search would bring up the homepage for the bank.
 After Hummingbird, you receive the link directly for the page about paying bills.

-How does Google Hummingbird impact SEO?
+How does the Hummingbird update impact SEO?

 The clearest impact of the Google Hummingbird update on SEO was a decreased focus on keywords.
 It is no longer as important that the words you use in your content directly match the words used in the person’s query.

 While some argued that this meant keywords were obsolete, really it just means that their importance has shifted.
 Now, instead of writing content for specific keywords, you need to create content that addresses particular topics.
 Keyword research, like the capabilities you have through the BrightEdge Data Cube, remains important because it sheds light on the topics that people search for the most.
 Performing this research will help you align your content creation process with what your targeted customers want to see.